Akhila-V-Raichur/Olympic-Trend-Analysis/README.md

 ## Data Source

-- The data used in this project is available in csv format, attactched in the zip file.
+- The data used in this project is available in csv format, attatched in the zip file.

 ## Conclusion